-Aphids are of different types, out of which green and black aphids are harmful to them.
+Aphids are of different types, of which green and black aphids are harmful to them.
 They can be seen with the naked eye and easily identified.
-As, they start moving around quickly when they are disturbed.
+As they start moving around quickly when they are disturbed.
 Also, they like to thrive in a cluster on nodes or underside of the leaves.
 As sunlight dehydrates them, they go for shade as soon as they feel the sunlight.

 Brown spots on succulents:

 Feeding on plant sap, they also release sweet dew trail behind them that attracts ants.
 However, they are not a quick mover like mealy bugs.
-They are flat and round brown spots on the stem and leaf of succulent.
+They are flat and round brown spots on the stem and leaf of succulents.
 And, they hide inside a protective covering and can transmit viruses and diseases to other plants too.

 When we scrape these spots to pull them off the plant, they leave a fish scale texture, which gives them the name scale insects.
 They are pretty hard to find due to their spotty texture.
-And, reproduce very fast and can spread to new growth of the succulents with a few days.
+And, reproduce very fast and can spread to new growth of the succulents within a few days.

 Are Snails Bad for Succulents?

 They like to hide under the containers or the fleshy parts and feed on the new growth as it is soft to ingest.
-When in large numbers, they are very harmful , as together they can destroy the whole structure of the plant within some time.
+When in large numbers, they are very harmful, as together they can destroy the whole structure of the plant within some time.
 However, they are easy to detect, as they leave a dew trail behind them which dries out and shines in daylight.

 They like warm and humid climates and can attack your succulents repeatedly.
 And, are pretty commonly found succulent pests & diseases.
 The best move to get rid of them is to pick them from the succulent manually and other hiding spots.
 However, for large numbers, snail bait is used.